z5labs/battlebots/docs/content/research_and_development/adrs/0005-1v1-battle-game-mechanics.md

 All numeric values in this ADR are marked TBD (To Be Determined) and serve as placeholder values to establish the framework structure.
 These values will be refined through:

 1. Mathematical modeling and simulation
-2. Playtesting with real bot implementations (both Assault and Support classes)
+2. Playtesting with real bot implementations across different equipment loadouts
-3. Class balance analysis ensuring competitive viability of both classes
+3. Equipment balance analysis ensuring competitive viability of diverse builds
+4. Energy economy tuning (energy costs, regeneration rates, pool sizes)
-4. Balance analysis and competitive meta observation
+5. Balance analysis and competitive meta observation
-5. Performance testing and optimization requirements
+6. Performance testing and optimization requirements

 The framework separates **WHAT** mechanics exist (this ADR) from **HOW** they are implemented (future Game Runtime Architecture ADR).
 This allows independent iteration on game balance and implementation details.

-**Class System Notes**: Starting with 2 classes (Assault and Support) allows validation of the class framework before expanding.
-Additional classes can be added incrementally once the base system proves balanced and implementable.
+**Energy System Notes**: The dual-constraint system (energy + cooldowns) requires careful balancing to ensure meaningful choices without creating frustrating resource starvation or trivial resource abundance.

 ### Design Principles